Water supply and sanitation in Syria

 Syria is a semi-arid country with scarce water resources.
 The largest water-consuming sector in Syria is agriculture.
 Domestic water use is only about 9% of total water use.

 A big challenge for Syria is its high population growth, with a rapidly increasing demand for urban and industrial water.
 In 2006, the population of Syria was 19.4 million with a growth rate of 2.7%.

 Access

 Public water supply systems cover about 95% of the households in urban areas and about 80% in rural areas.

-Drinking Water Supply

 In 2002 96% of all urban households were connected to a sewer system.
 Nearly half (46%) of rural house connections were connected to a pipe sewerage system in 2002.
 In 2002 about 30% of the rural households were connected to a pit latrine.

-Improved Sanitation

 Water quality

 All major cities - with the exception of Aleppo – and all rural distribution networks in the rural areas are supplied with water from springs and groundwater.
 Major water treatment facilities exist only for the domestic water supply system for Aleppo, which is provided with water from Lake Assad.